 incompetent as ever and a precious friendship that I neglected while mourning

 seems now lost to me, so I live with heartbreak and struggle to remember how to

-forgotten.
-I have little to look forward to but work, aging and eventual
+find solace in solitude.
+I have little to look forward to but work, aging and

-death.
-I take some comfort in moderate prosperity; but money famously cannot
+eventual death.
+I take some comfort in moderate prosperity; but money famously

-buy love, without which I have no prospect of ever being
+cannot buy love, without which I have no prospect of

 I am an agonisingly shy introvert (who gets over it enough to be routinely mistaken for an extrovert).
 I have no reason to expect to ever again be anyone's boyfriend.
 I usually manage to at least accept my fate with moderately good grace, with a little help from my friends.